ekhadley/hp_rpg2/instructions/instructions.md

   - **Pre-Hogwarts Events** (if applicable): Key moments before starting school.

 ### House Abilities
-Each house provides two special abilities—one at Year 1 and another at Year 4.
+Each house provides two special abilities, one at Year 1 and another at Year 4.

 #### Gryffindor Abilities
 - **Year 1: Heroic Surge**: Once per long rest, gain temporary MS equal to `Year + Proficiency Bonus`.
 This bonus MS disappears after 10 minutes or 5 turns.
 If you end up with less than 0 MS, you faint for an hour.